 Assignments shall be given out at the end of each class for them to be submitted within a particular timeframe, in order to ascertain the student’s familiarity with the databases’ usage.

-· Utilising such data in understanding case briefs, case notes
+Ability to use such data in understanding case briefs and case notes.

 Students will receive computer-based research tasks to be submitted electronically before the beginning of the following class.
 These assignments do call for additional research.
 Access to resources available at CEU is absolutely sufficient to complete these assignments.
 Research tasks shall be based exclusively on individual work; these are not group exercises.

-Assignments shall be submitted until 12 noon on the day of the class via the course’s e-learning site.
+Assignments shall be submitted until 12 pm on the day before the class via the course’s e-learning site.
 Late submissions are not considered.